slyt3/Acontext/README.md

 ## Observe [📖](https://docs.acontext.io/observe)

-For every session, Acontext will automatically launch a background agent to track the task progress and user feedback.
-It's like a background TODO agent.
+For every session, Acontext will **automatically** launch a background agent to track the task progress and user feedback. **It's like a background TODO agent**.
+Acontext will use it to observe your daily Agent success rate.

-You can use the SDK to retrieve the current state of the agent session.
+You can use the SDK to retrieve the current state of the agent session, for Context Engineering like Reduction and Compression.

 <details>
 <summary>Full Script</summary>